-- 1) All waste solids, liquids and sludges shall be securely stored.
-In the event of a leak, spill or failure, material can be contained and recovered. - All storage and process tanks shall be fit for purpose and shall be regularly inspected and maintained in accordance with paragraph 2.1.2.
+- All waste solids, liquids and sludges shall be securely stored.
+In the event of a leak, spill or failure, material can be contained and recovered. - 2) All storage and process tanks shall be fit for purpose and shall be regularly inspected and maintained in accordance with paragraph 2.1.2.
 In the event of a leak, spill or failure, material can be contained and recovered. - 3) Digestate shall be stored within containers or lagoons and should be of a design and capacity fit for purpose.
-The lagoon shall have a free board of 750mm. - 4) Gas engine stack height shall be no less than 3 metres. - 5) All biogas condensate shall be discharged into a sealed drainage system or recirculated back to the digester. - 6) Emissions of unburned biogas and the operation of the auxiliary flare shall be minimised.
-Any significant emissions of unburned biogas (including the operation of the pressure relief valves and the operation of the auxiliary flare shall be recorded.
+The lagoon shall have a free board of 750mm. - 4) Gas engine stack height shall be no less than 3 metres. - 5) Periods of start-up and shut down of the MCP and generator must be kept as short as possible - 6) There is no persistent emission of 'dark smoke' as defined in section 3(1) of the Clean Air Act 1993. - 7) The stack(s) must be vertical and unimpeded by cowls or caps. - 8) All biogas condensate shall be discharged into a sealed drainage system or recirculated back to the digester. - 9) Emissions of unburned biogas and the operation of the auxiliary flare shall be minimised.
+Any significant emissions of unburned biogas (including the operation of the pressure relief valves, and the operation of the auxiliary flare shall be recorded.